nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 Yeah.
 Yeah.
 Yeah.
 But that thing's gonna go take care of some goblins for us.
 Let's, let's bozy a little bit.

 It's kinda I I kinda see how that goes down.
 Yeah.
-I don't Jason doesn't know what Sameer knows in terms of how he's managed them in the past thing.
+I don't Jason doesn't know what Simear knows in terms of how he's managed them in the past thing.
 So I very difficultly.
 These these are very large, very deadly creatures.

 It generally takes about a group.
 It it generally takes a group of, well, a group of somewhat experienced people to be able to take it out.
 You're more confident that you'd be able to that this group would be able to handle one pretty pretty readily, but you've also seen, a lot of your, a lot of your friends and and different people in the village basically getting getting laid out by these things as they try and as they try and fend them off.
 They are carnivorous creatures that likes to feed on the flesh of Big Zangs.
 We're all familiar with this as after Jason identified it.